caizixian/rtm-bench/README.md

 # rtm-bench
 This repo contains the code used to produce the results reported in our [ISMM 2021 paper](https://doi.org/10.1145/3459898.3463901) "Understanding and Utilizing Hardware Transactional Memory Capacity".
+You can watch the talk on [YouTube](https://www.youtube.com/watch?v=IIETZja3ops).

 We extended the [original work](https://github.com/perlfu/rtm-bench) by Carl Ritson.